Direkt zum Inhalt springen

 Were your expectations met?

-The overall package of the degree programs delivered what it promised, great friendships developed within the study group and we built up a network at BASF or took advantage of the excellent combination of practice and theory at another company.
+The overall package of the degree programs delivered what it promised, we made great friends in the study group and built up a network at BASF or took advantage of the excellent combination of practice and theory at another company.
 I would say I can answer the question with YES!

 What experiences from your time as a student have particularly benefited you in retrospect?

 It was a really long time ago.
-Looking back, the different teaching methods in Germany and the USA probably helped me the most.
+If I think back, the different teaching methods in Germany and the USA probably brought me the furthest.
 It was extremely enriching not just to solve problems, but to think in terms of case studies.
 In addition, the sheer volume of content and requirements.
 I believe that I learned to prioritize here.

 Then as now, BASF was one of the main pillars of the program.
 In your role at BASF, do you actively recommend the BIP program to promising young employees?